Basic Programs & Services for People with Disabilities

 The Home Modifications for Persons with Disabilities Loan Program (HMLP)

-promotes accessibility through education programs, technical assistance, training, consulting, publications and design advocacy.
+Institute for Human Centered Design promotes accessibility througheducation programs, technical assistance, training, consulting, publications and design advocacy.
 AEC provides technical assistance materials on the ADA, universal design, home modification, pertinent laws, and disability policy related topics.

 200 Portland St, Boston, MA